 Do your kids love to learn about science and the natural world?
-Check out Everyday Einstein’s 6 fun ways to make your kids put down their electronics and enjoy learning.
+Check out Ask Science’s 6 fun ways to make your kids put down their electronics and enjoy learning.

 As readers of my blog know, my wife and I homeschool our 5 children.
 While we've taken a rather traditional approach to teaching mathematics in what you might call a sequential order, we've found that approach isn't very effective in teaching science.
 Over the years we've refined our tactics, until we developed a sort of pattern that works well for our family.
 And while every child is different in their interests and in the way they learn, I wanted to share some of our experiences with you in the form of Quick and Dirty Tips for teaching science at home.